FLORA AND FAUNA TAMBOPATA TOURS

 Boat ride along the Madre de Dios River for 45 minutes to the canopy walk-way.

-Experience the canopy walk-way and zip-line adventure.
+Experience the canopy walk-way adventure.

 Register at the Sandoval del Tambopata Lake Reserve control post.